scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Routers along a packet's path verify the validity of hop fields by comparing the current time with a hop's expiration time.

 This expiration time is calculated as described in [](#hopfield) on the basis of the segment's timestamp.
 That timestamp is assigned by the host that originates the segment.
-A fast clock at origination or a slow clock at a router will yield a lengthened time-to-live; without limits as a segment from the future is still considered valid.
-A slow clock at origination or a fast clock at a router will yield a shortened time to live; all the way to zero.
+A fast clock at origination or a slow clock at a router will yield a lengthened time-to-live; possibly an origination time in the future.
+A slow clock at origination or a fast clock at a router will yield a shortened time to live; possibly an expiration time in the past.

-The shortest time-to-live is 5 minutes, 37 seconds, and 500 milliseconds.
-Assuming segments are originated at least once a minute, if the clock difference between the originator of a path and any routers that it refers to does not exceeds 4 minutes and 37 seconds, the published segments remain usable.
+The shortest time-to-live is 5 minutes, 37 seconds, and 500 milliseconds ([](#hopfield)) and a segment is valid up to that same amount of time prior to its origination timestamp ([](#seginfo)).
+Assuming segments are originated at least once a minute, if the clock difference between the originator of a path and any routers that it refers to does not exceeds 4 minutes and 37 seconds, the shortest-lived segment and the most recent segment are usable.
 To that end, a clock accuracy better than 1 minute is more than sufficient.

 Each administrator of a SCION router or core control service is responsible for maintaining sufficient clock accuracy.
 No particular method is assumed by this specification.